-Your work stays in the computer's temporary memory until you save it to the disk.
+Your work stays in the computer's temporary memory until you save it to the internal storage drive.
 If the network you are using goes down and you must restart your computer to reconnect, or your battery runs out of charge while you are working, you will lose all work since you last saved.

-See "Saving your work" on page 85 for further information.
+See "Saving your work" on page 93 for further information.

 HINT: Some programs have an automatic save feature that can be activated.
-This feature saves your file to the hard disk at preset intervals.
+This feature saves your file to the internal storage drive at preset intervals.
 See your software documentation for details.